Skip to Content

 The term “schmaltz” is derived from the German verb meaning “to melt” and is used in Yiddish as well.

 Today, the term is commonly used in English when referring to chicken fat as it relates to cooking.
-However, schmaltz came to refer to drippy, over-the-top dramatization of events or in shows or mushy sentimentality.
+However, schmaltz came to refer to drippy, over-the-top dramatization of events in shows or mushy sentimentality.

-Today, schmaltz is used much less in cooking, but is still best to enhance some dishes, as it adds a little extra delicious greasiness to recipes that need it.
+Today, schmaltz is used much less in cooking but is still best to enhance some dishes, as it adds a little extra delicious greasiness to recipes that need it.

 Schmaltz is used by some people as a spread on bread or crackers.

-A by product of the fat rendering product is “gribenes”, which are the crispy pieces of chicken skin left after the melting process.
+A byproduct of the fat rendering product is “gribenes,” which are the crispy pieces of chicken skin left after the melting process.
 My grandmother used to take gribenes and chop it in when she made chopped liver.

 Chicken Schmatz in a frying pan